 Here are some great tips from the ‘Have we seen your cat lately?’
 2017 campaign launched by the Village Vets, Dr Anthony Bennett and Dr James Carroll.

-These tips will help make visiting the vet with your cat more pleasant for everyone.
+These tips will help make visiting the vet with your cat for check-up more pleasant for everyone.

 Visiting the vet with your cat: Tips for a stress-free appointment